HAS-Tools-Fall2021/homework-StephSerrano/Forecast_Submissions/Serrano_HW11.md

 **November 8th, 2021**

 **Assignment #11**
+_____
+### Grade
+3/3 - Nice work.
+FYI for the spatial resolution and extent question I was asking what is the size of each grid cell and the total spatial area that was covered.
+You can see more about how to answer that in the starter code.
+____

 A brief summary of the how you chose to generate your forecast this week.
 A description of the dataset you added